- What is the NED?

 Q: What are the NED data sources?

 - 30-meter photogrammetrically derived DEM’s.
 These are the oldest DEM’s in the 7.5-minute series.
 These data were derived directly from stereo photography, either by a human operator or by an early form of electronic image correlation.
 They are badly marred by production artifacts that are addressed to the greatest practical extent by digital filtering within the NED production process.
+These DEMs are the source for most of Canada and all of Mexico.

 Q: How often is the NED updated?